-Dr PJ Annand is a researcher, illustrator and activist co-leading the Digital Care and Innovation research strand at Centre for Care.
+Dr PJ Annand is a researcher, illustrator and activist, leading the Digital Care and Innovation research theme, and the Digital Care Top 10 and Innovations in Queer Care projects at the Centre for Care.

 PJ’s current research revolves around health, care and social equity, especially at the intersection of gender/sexuality, housing and technology.
 PJ’s most recent and ongoing work includes leading the Queering Shelter project, the CANVAS study, and the ‘Beyond Do No Harm‘ impact project, as well as co-leading the Queer Data Manifesto initiative.